urmastalimaa/interactive-frontend-development/slides/react_intro.md

 * `props` are immutable.
 * `props` can have default values and be passed from parent component.
 * If parent changes props of a child, child is fully re-rendered
-  * Old child instance is thrown away
+  * Old child instance is thrown away (under-the-hood optimizations may occur)
   * Child does not need to worry about partial updates
 * A child component can never instruct its parent to change (one-way data flow)